Colorado State 58, New Mexico 20

 Garrett Grayson completed 23-of-29 passes for 389 yards and three touchdowns for Colorado State (10-1, 6-1 MWC).
 Rashard Higgins finished with 10 catches for 167 yards and two touchdowns to break the school’s single-season record for receiving yardage.

-New Mexico fumbled the opening kickoff and Jasen Oden Jr. recovered at the Lobos’ 24-yard line.
-Five played later, Grayson threw a 7-yard TD pass to Higgins, the first of five first-half touchdowns for the Rams.
+New Mexico fumbled the opening kickoff and Jasen Oden Jr. recovered at the Lobos 24.
+Five plays later, Grayson threw a 7-yard TD pass to Higgins, the first of five first-half touchdowns for the Rams.

 Oden Jr. recovered another fumbled kickoff after Colorado State had moved ahead 14-0 and the Rams quickly capitalized with Hart’s 6-yard TD run.
 The Lobos got on the scoreboard with Jordan’s 10-yard TD run but Colorado State quickly answered with Hart’s 76-yard TD run and the lead would eventually balloon to 37-7 at the half.

-GAME NOTEBOOK: The Rams have won nine in a row to match their longest winning streak since 1997. … Colorado State K Jared Roberts missed a point-after in the second quarter, ending his school record of consecutive makes at 111. … New Mexico came in allowing an average of 276.7 rushing yards per game and surrendered 292 to the Rams.
+GAME NOTEBOOK: The Rams, who amassed a school-record 698 yards, have won nine in a row to match their longest winning streak since 1997. … Colorado State K Jared Roberts missed a point-after in the second quarter, ending his school record of consecutive makes at 111. … New Mexico came in allowing an average of 276.7 rushing yards per game and surrendered 292 to the Rams.

-Note: (Updated: REMOVES “yard line” and CHANGES “played” to “plays” in graph 4 ADDS school-record yardage mark in first note of GAME NOTEBOOK)